hashkat/hashkat/docs/tutorial09.md

+## Constructing a Network Without These Other Follow Methods

+## Running and Visualizing This Network Lacking These Other Follow Methods

+## Constructing a Network With These Other Follow Methods

+## Running and Visualizing This Network With These Other Follow Methods

+## Compare and Contrast

 ## Next Steps

 With the completion of this tutorial, you are now familiar with all of the possible manners in which agents can connect with one another in #k@.
 We've also enabled retweeting for the first time in this tutorial.
 Proceed to the next tutorial where we use these retweets that we are now accustomed to to discover the most popular tweet in a given network simulation.